manuEbg/NNHelferlein.jl/docs/src/overview.md

 Also helpers for padding and truncating sequences are provided.

+## Minibatch iteration utilities

+A number of iterators are provided to wrap and manipulate minibatch
+iterators:
++ `PartialIterator(it, states)` returns an iterator that only iterates the given `states` of iterator `it`.
++ `MBNoiser(it, σ)` applies Gaussian noise to the x-values of minibatches, provided by iterator `it`.
++ `MBMasquerade(it, ρ)` applies a mask to the x-values of minibatches, provided by iterator `it`.

 ## Working with pretrained networks

 Layers of pre-trained models can be created from TensorFlow